Achuvinte Amma: Critical

+The Hindu ranked it amongst the most critically acclaimed films of 2005.
 Reviewing the film for Now Running, Hari Krishnan gave the film 3 stars out of 5 and wrote, "Achuvintte Amma is a relevant subject that both scriptwriter and director dealt with very efficiently.
-Satyan Anthikkad reiterates that good films can win the heart of public and he is still with family oriented subject, which has a moral value in the society."
+Satyan Anthikkad reiterates that good films can win the heart of public and he is still with family-oriented subject, which has a moral value in the society."
 He also praised the performance of the lead cast writing, "Urvashi registers a brilliant comeback.
 Meera Jasmine excels with her natural performance and Sunil Kumar an upcoming star has long way to go.
 Actors like K. P. A. C Lalitha, Innocent, Sukumari and Oduvil Unnikrishnan supported the main actors very well."
 Oneindia gave the film 4 out of 5 stars and a Hit mark.
 Sify gave an "Above Average" verdict and wrote, "Satyan has succeeded in bringing out the bond between a young mother and her 20-year-old daughter effectively in the first half and laced it with some hilarious moments.
 But post interval, the story loses its track and the script goes haywire."
 They further added, "Though Achuvinte Amma has some flaws in its story telling method, that mars the tempo, the film is recommended for the sake of the one woman dynamo called Urvashi."
+Deccan Herald wrote "When the overall effect of a work of art invokes a desired impact, the fallacies may be forgiven.
+Achuvinte Amma could have been forgiven but for the final sequence".

 The reviewer for Web India called the film "well scripted" and praised the performance of the lead cast, especially Urvashi, writing, "Urvashi proves yet again that she can handle any role with ease.
 After a break, she has come back to films in top form.
 Meera Jasmine looks cute and does her role well.
 Sunil Kumar, who has acted in 4 the People before, shows promise."
 Concluding, they wrote, "Overall the film is worth watching."
-In 2019, Neelima Menon of The News Minute criticizes the climax writing, "Urvashi’s single mother not only has a bizarre backstory about rescuing the child and adopting her, we are also shown society’s myopic reactions to her single status."
+In 2019, Neelima Menon of The News Minute criticizes the climax writing, "Urvashi's single mother not only has a bizarre backstory about rescuing the child and adopting her, we are also shown society's myopic reactions to her single status."
 Apunkachioce described Achuvinte Amma as an "eminently watchable film".
 Mouthshut also gave a similar comment quoting "[t]his film has witnessed a great comeback by the Malayalam film industry, and I hope the trend continues, and more and more such good films are produced which will put all others to shame".
 BizHat wrote, "Urvashi as Vanaja proves that she is a wonderful actress.
 Her performance in the climax is heartrending.
 Meera Jasmine as Achu too does a good job.
 Sunil as Jijo surprises you with his performance."